devpi/devpi/doc/userman/devpi_user.rst

 ::

    $ devpi login emilie --password 1234
-   logged in 'emilie', credentials valid for 10.00 hours
+   logged in 'emilie' at 'http://localhost:3141/root/pypi', credentials valid for 10.00 hours

 Once authenticated, the session remains for a period of 10 hours.